CartoDB/airship/docs/guides/01-css-elements.md

 ## Framework integration
 To integrate Airship into your framework you only need to import the styles in the way you prefer from the ones stated above.

-## Browser Compatibility
-Airship Styles is known to work in latest stable version of all major browsers, and Internet Explorer 11 on Windows.

-However, we use CSS Variables to provide customization, and they might not be available in all browsers.
-We provide a fallback for those browsers in order to give the same experience to users, but take it into account when customizing Airship.

 ## Basic Customization
 > If you want advanced customization of Airship styles, please take a look at [this guide]() (missing link).